Common Noun

 3. Confusion with singular and plural nouns: Students often need clarification with singular and plural nouns.
 For example, if they see the word 'jeans' because of an added 's' many would think that it is a plural noun.
 Whereas, it is a singular noun.

-How to Identify Common Noun in a Sentence?
+How to Identify Common Nouns in a Sentence?

-1. The first step to identify common noun is to find all the words in a sentence that name places, objects or people.
+1. First, we should look for words in a sentence that name places, objects or people.

-2. Next step is to eliminate all the proper noun.
-Unlike common noun, proper noun specify an object, animal or people.
-Excluding all the proper noun will make it easier to find common noun.
+2. The next step is to eliminate all the proper nouns.
+Unlike common nouns, proper nouns specify an object, animal or people.
+Excluding all the proper nouns will make it easier to find common nouns.

 Difference Between Common Noun and Proper Noun